-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS AT AND FOR THE YEARS ENDED DECEMBER 31, 2022 AND 2021 (With Comparative Information for 2020)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

+AS AT DECEMBER 31, 2023 AND 2022 AND FOR THE YEARS ENDED DECEMBER 31, 2023, 2022 AND 2021

 1. General Information

 Corporate Information

 APC Group, Inc. (the Parent Company or APC) and subsidiaries (the Group) were incorporated in the Philippines and are registered with the Philippine Securities and Exchange Commission (SEC).
 The Parent Company was incorporated on October 15, 1993 and was originally organized to engage in the oil and gas exploration and development.